thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-1/08-intro-to-events.desc.md

 ![](https://i.gyazo.com/40d31881e3774f4f374503920e784931.gif)

+Place your solution in the `Exercise 3` folder in the [exercises repository](https://github.com/gSchool/angular-intro-to-events).

 ### ng-mouseenter

 `ng-mouseenter` is another event that you have access to in angular.
 Let's make a quick counter that counts every time a div gets a mouse enter event.

+For this example, a basic angular scaffold has been found in the `ng-mouseenter-scaffold` folder in the  [exercises repository](https://github.com/gSchool/angular-intro-to-events).

 In your controller add: